An improved setting for generalized functions: fine ultrafunctions: Some applications

 \subsection{Regular weak solutions}

 The expression \textit{regular} \textit{weak }sounds like an oxymoron, nevertheless it well describes the notion we are going to present now.

 For example, let us consider the equation (\ref{tcha}).
 It is possible that the function of the form $\chi _{E}$ are not acceptable as solutions of a some physical model described by (\ref{tcha}).
-Then we may ask if there exist "approximate" solutions of equation (\ref{tcha}) which exibit some form of regolarity.
+Then we may ask if there exist "approximate" solutions of equation (\ref{tcha}) which exhibit some form of regularity.

 More in general, given the second order operator (\ref{ab}) and (\ref{b}), we might be interested in regular solutions $u\in U^{m}$ for some $m\in \mathbb{N}\cup \left\{ \infty \right\} $ (see section \ref{RU}).